 Kawasaki disease is a vasculitis of medium-sized arteries, most significantly the coronary arteries, which are involved in about 20% of untreated patients.
 Early manifestations include acute myocarditis with heart failure, arrhythmias, endocarditis, and pericarditis.
 Coronary artery aneurysms may subsequently form.
 Giant coronary artery aneurysms (> 8 mm internal diameter on echocardiography), though rare, have the greatest risk of causing cardiac tamponade, thrombosis, or infarction.
 Kawasaki disease is the leading cause of acquired heart disease in children.
 Extravascular tissue also may become inflamed, including the upper respiratory tract, pancreas, biliary tract, kidneys, mucous membranes, and lymph nodes.

-The etiology of Kawasaki disease is unknown, but the epidemiology and clinical presentation suggest an infection or an abnormal immunologic response to an infection in genetically predisposed children.
+The etiology of Kawasaki disease is unknown, but the epidemiology and clinical presentation suggest an infection or, more likely, an abnormal immunologic response to an infection in genetically predisposed children.
 Autoimmune disease is also a possibility.
 Children of Japanese descent have a particularly high incidence, but Kawasaki disease occurs worldwide.
 In the US, 3000 to 5000 cases occur annually.
 The male:female ratio is about 1.5:1.
 Eighty percent of patients are < 5 years (peak, 18 to 24 months) of age.
 Cases in adolescents, adults, and infants < 4 months of age are rare.

 Cases occur year-round but most often in spring or winter.
 Clusters have been reported in communities without clear evidence of person-to-person spread.
 About 2% of patients have recurrences, typically months to years later.
 There is no known prevention.